Ratio1/.github/profile/README.md

 ### 🎯 Our Mission

-To democratize AI by eliminating traditional barriers through blockchain-powered infrastructure that enables instant AI deployment, reduces costs, and rewards community participation[22][36].
+To democratize AI by eliminating traditional barriers through blockchain-powered infrastructure that enables instant AI deployment, reduces costs, and rewards community participation.

 ## 🏗️ Core Architecture